luisibanez/M-Tutorial/source/OperatorPrecedence.rst

 x=4 (not 5)

 This may take a little getting used to for some, however; parentheses take precedence in a sequence.
+You can use them to override the left to right precedence.

 To use the previous example:
 ::